n0mer/gradle-git-properties/README.md

 ## about

-This repository contains packaged Gradle plugin for `git.properties` file generation.
+This Gradle plugin can be used for generating `git.properties` file generation for Git-based projects (similar to maven git commit id plugin).
+It can be used for (but not limited to) Spring Boot apps.
+Plugin is available from [Gradle Plugins repository](https://plugins.gradle.org/plugin/com.gorylenko.gradle-git-properties).

 Idea - @lievendoclo, originally published in article [Spring Boot's info endpoint, Git and Gradle - InsaneProgramming](http://www.insaneprogramming.be/article/2014/08/15/spring-boot-info-git/).

+## notes
+* Plugin requires Java 8+

 ## usage